• Skip to primary navigation

 Jump to:

-• Ingredients
+• Ingredients needed

-• How to make Homemade Bounty Bars
+• How to make homemade bounty bars

 • Bounty Bars Recipe

 You will need 5 basic ingredients to make this recipe.
-These are shown in the photo below then described below the photo.
+These are shown in the photo below and then described below the photo.

 Chocolate chips, maple syrup, coconut oil, canned coconut milk, Desiccated coconut on the counter.

-• Desiccated Unsweetened Coconut: This is the main ingredient of these bars.
-Choose unsweetened desiccated coconut as it is a healthier option as you can decide how much sweetener you will add.
-Shredded coconut will also work, it is just less finely grated before it is dried, you can blend it in a food processor for the best texture or have a chunkier coconut filling.
-If using shaved, or flaked coconut it will need to be blended in a food processor into smaller pieces before using for this recipe.
+• Desiccated unsweetened coconut: This is the main ingredient of these bars.
+I like to use unsweetened desiccated coconut as I can decide how much sweetener to add.
+Shredded coconut will also work for these chocolate coconut bars.
+The difference is it is just less finely grated before it is dried - you can blend it in a food processor for the best texture or have a chunkier coconut filling.
+If using shaved or flaked coconut it will need to be blended in a food processor into smaller pieces before using for this recipe.
+If you love coconut, next try these no bake coconut macaroons!
+Read more about the different types of coconut here.

 • Chocolate: I like to use dark chocolate chips for a deeper taste.
-However milk chocolate will be the closest to making a copycat bounty candy bar.
-You can use chocolate chips, baking chocolate, or a good quality chocolate bar.
-Milk chocolate, semi sweet chocolate, or dark chocolate can all be used, just be sure to melt it very slowly with low heat for best results.
+However, milk chocolate will be the closest to making a copycat bounty candy bar.
+You can use chocolate chips, baking chocolate, or a good-quality chocolate bar.
+Milk chocolate, semi-sweet chocolate, or dark chocolate can all be used; just be sure to melt it very slowly with low heat for best results.

 See recipe card for quantities.

-How to make Homemade Bounty Bars
+How to make homemade bounty bars

 Mixing coconut milk and desiccated coconut in a glass measuring cup.

-Place a silicone mat or parchment paper on top of 2 cookie sheets.
+1. Place a silicone mat or parchment paper on top of 2 cookie sheets.
 Remove the coconut cream from the top of the coconut milk can until you get ⅔ cup.
 In a small bowl mix this coconut cream with the desiccated coconut and the maple syrup, and stir until smooth.

 Scooping coconut mixture onto a cookie sheet, then making coconut logs.